 Specifically, the updated laws would give more power to trademark holders, so that they could ban unauthorized usage of their logos and names.
 In addition, the fraudulent companies would be barred from using similar names in order to trick customers into buying their products instead of the legitimate ones.

 China’s legislature has planned to discuss the amendment this week, according to Reuters.

 Examples of this issue include a recent case in which the Chinese company Proview actually sued Apple for their use of the term “iPad.”
 In that case, Apple settled for $60 million.

 It’s the fear of these lawsuits which has cut China from the good graces of companies like Apple, and the country is clearly looking to legitimize itself on the world’s stage through measures like this proposed amendment.
 The country needs to ensure the trustworthiness of their business practices, and this announcement shows China taking the steps to do so.

 Another example of an American-Chinese spat over trademarks occurred when Michael Jordan of basketball fame sued a Chinese sportswear company for illegally using his name to sell their products.

 The French luxury brand Hermes International has also lodged complaints in the past against China for trademark misuses.

 Want to learn more about the latest in communications and technology?
 Then be sure to attend ITEXPO Miami 2013, Jan 29- Feb.
 1 in Miami, Florida.
 Stay in touch with everything happening at ITEXPO (News - Alert).
 Follow us on Twitter.

 LATEST LEGAL NEWS

-INVESTOR ALERT Levi & Korsinsky, LLP Announces Investigation of UNS Energy Corporation and Its Board of Directors in Relation to the Sale of the Company to Fortis Inc.
+UPDATE - INVESTOR ALERT: Levi & Korsinsky, LLP Announces an Investigation of the Board of Directors of Silicon Image Inc. Regarding the Fairness of the Sale of the Company to Lattice Semiconductor Corporation